The History of St Mark’s

 St Mark’s Hospital and Academic Institute together form a centre for coloproctology, attracting practitioners from the UK and overseas to enable best practice to be spread to other institutions.

-St Mark’s Hospital, along with the Hope Hospital, Manchester, is nationally headed to provide the Intestinal Failure Service.
+St Mark’s Hospital, along with the Hope Hospital, Manchester, is nationally headed to provide the Intestinal Rehabilitation Service.
 This is commissioned from St Mark’s by the National Commissioning Group for Highly Specialised Services.

 The St Mark’s archive